 The fee to be paid when applying for a learner's licence is Rs.
 30 for one class of vehicle.
 The applicants will have to make the payment at the time of submitting the documents and application form of Learning Licence DL.

-Documents Required to get a Learner's License in India
+Documents Required to get a Learner's Licence in India

-Having all the necessary documents in place will ensure a fast and hassle free Learner's License application process.
-A candidate applying for a Learner's License must submit the following documents at the RTO while filing an application.
+Having all the necessary documents in place will ensure a fast and hassle free Learner's Licence application process.
+A candidate applying for a Learner's Licence must submit the following documents at the RTO while filing an application.
 Candidates planning to make an online application must keep a scanned copy of the documents given below ready for upload.
-To apply for a Learner's License in India, the following documents will be required.
+To apply for a Learner's Licence in India, the following documents will be required.